-9. Stick a fork in each doughnut hole..coaxing some of it out with a toothpick if it doesn’t flow easily.
-Place the bloody doughnut eyeballs standing in a container of some sort so guests can just grab them or just hand them to the kids.
+9. Stick a fork almost all the way in each doughnut hole, then slowly pull it almost all the way out, so the fork is covered in jelly (blood), coaxing some of the jelly out with a toothpick if you don’t get enough jelly blood on it.
+If worse comes to worse, just spoon or paint extra jelly or jam on the fork.
+Place the bloody doughnut eyeballs standing in a container of some sort so guests can just grab them or just grab them hand them to the kids.
 Enjoy!

 Well, that’s all folks, and who knows, maybe this challenge has converted me as far as doughnuts go, but they definitely have to be homemade and fresh, so I think I’ll try it again in the near future.
 For some fingerlicious Halloween ideas, click HERE.
-For the recipes for yeast and cake doughnuts, Click HERE, and as always, please click on the links HERE to see the gorgeous and amazing flavors, glazes and what have you.. my fellow Daring Bakers came up with for their doughnuts.
+For the recipes for yeast and cake doughnuts, click HERE, and as always, please click on the links HERE to see the gorgeous and amazing flavors, glazes and what have you my fellow Daring Bakers came up with for their doughnuts.
 Have a safe, happy and ghoulish Halloween!
-Oh, try to refrain from stabbing any eyeballs – unless they’re doughnuts.
+Oh, try to refrain from stabbing any eyeballs, unless they’re doughnut eyeballs.

-I’m submitting these ghoulicious donut holes to Susan’s weekly bread baking showcase, Yeastspotting.
+I’m submitting these ghoulicious doughnut holes to Susan’s weekly bread baking showcase, Yeastspotting.